Phosphorescentt/SimpleTournamentFormats/README.md

 - Do some analysis on the outcomes

 # Inspiration
 In university esports, it felt like some games were getting unfair treatment in the size of their finals.
 For example, the tournament organisers would only give Overwatch a best of 5 final when most of the players believe it should be a best of 7.
-The idea for this project is to evaluate the difference between different finals formats and find the best tradeoff between time and fairness.
+The idea for this project is to evaluate the difference between different formats for finals and find the best tradeoff between time and fairness.